OGE Energy Corp. research snapshot

 OGE AI Stock Forecast Scenarios

-The OGE AI stock forecast starts with the July 10 close of $48.65 and the company's $2.43 midpoint of 2026 EPS guidance.
+The OGE AI stock forecast starts with the July 31 close of $47.35 and the company's $2.43 midpoint of 2026 EPS guidance.
 A three-year financial_rigor.py sensitivity using 7%, 5%, and 0% annual EPS growth with 22x, 19x, and 15x terminal PE produced mechanical values near $65.5, $53.4, and $36.5.
-The wider page ranges below allow for dividend changes, financing costs, regulatory timing, execution risk, and valuation error.
+The wider page ranges below allow for dividend changes, financing costs, regulatory timing, execution risk, large-load outcomes, and valuation error.
 They are scenario bands, not price targets.

 Bullish case

-More likely if OGE achieves the $2.38 to $2.48 2026 guidance range, normal weather supports load, customer growth continues, Google and other large-load contracts protect existing ratepayers, regulators allow timely recovery, and the $7.285 billion 2026 to 2030 capital plan earns a stable return at manageable financing costs.
+More likely if OGE achieves the $2.38 to $2.48 2026 guidance range, hot summer weather supports load, customer growth continues, the Google special contract and XLPL tariff are approved with protections for existing ratepayers, regulators allow timely recovery, and the $7.285 billion 2026 to 2030 capital plan earns a stable return at manageable financing costs.

 Base case